Peperomia: Description

 Peperomias vary considerably in appearance (see gallery below) and there is no universally accepted method of categorising them, although three main groups can be distinguished.
 Most species are compact and usually do not exceed 12 in in height.

 First are plants with decorative foliage, which often grow in rain or cloud forests as epiphytes.
 They are adapted to living in small shady crevices on, for example, trees, with small root systems.
 As they do not have access to ground water they are typically succulent to a certain degree, which in many species shows as thick, fleshy leaves which have a waxy surface and are sometimes rippled.
 The leaves may be oval with the leafstalk at or near the center of the leaf blade, or they may be heart-shaped or lance-shaped; their size varies from 1–4 in long.
 They may be green or striped, marbled or bordered with pale green, red or gray, and the petioles of some kinds are red.
 They also enjoy high air humidity, warm temperatures, and grow all year round.
 Examples include P. argyreia, P. caperata, P. nitida, P. obtusifolia, P. polybotrya, and P. scandens.

-The second group consists of more arid-climate, succulent peperomias, which are often found in higher altitudes.
+The second group consists of more arid-climate, succulent peperomias, which are often found at higher altitudes.
 They are adapted to withstanding a long warm season followed by a colder winter and very little rainfall.
 They store water both in their stout stems and in their succulent leaves, which typically form a sort of “tube” or “burrito”, appearing U- or V-shaped in cross-section, often with epidermal windows on the top-side.
 P. columella, P. ferreyrae, P. graveolens and P. nivalis fall into this category.

 The third group contains geophytic peperomias.
 These plants have leaves that fall off in the colder dry season, survive due to their underground tubers, and grow the leaves back as more rain falls.
 Examples include P. macrorhiza, P. peruviana, and P. umbilicata.
 Currently just under 50 species of geophytic peperomias are known, but new ones continue to be discovered.

-Peperomia flowers are typically unnoticeable, growing in cordlike spikes, although there are some exceptions such as P. fraseri.
+Peperomia flowers are typically unnoticeable, growing in cordlike spikes, although there are some exceptions, such as P. fraseri.
 Most peperomia flowers seem odorless to humans but some carry a musty or even unpleasant odor, such as P. graveolens.
 The fruit is a berry that eventually dries out and shows the tiny pepper-like seed.

 Species

 There are over a thousand Peperomia species, although the exact number is unclear as some plants have been recorded several times with different names (c.
 3,000 names have been used in publications) and new species continue to be discovered.
-At the moment Catalogue of Life lists around 1,400 recognized species.
+At the moment [when?], Catalogue of Life lists around 1,400 recognized species.